-- Loss: Some parts of the river can get rough, and the surf can knock off even the most tightly fitting glasses.
+- Possible loss: Some parts of the river can get rough, and the surf can knock off even the most tightly fitting glasses.
 You can wear a strap or a specially designed eyeglass holder, but there’s no guarantee that they’ll stay in place.
 Some people also find that straps and holders are uncomfortable.

 - Blotches: You’re going to get splashed while you’re on the river — there’s no way to avoid it.
 When water splashes, it can obscure your vision.
 You’ll need to wipe your glasses off frequently to maintain clear vision, which isn’t practical while holding onto your paddles.